MohidFarhan/MohidFarhan.github.io/_posts 2025-08-30-Measuring-The-Universe.md

 d = \frac{v}{H_0} = \frac{cz}{H_0}
 $$

 $c$ is the speed of light.
 This approximation works well for nearby galaxies (100 MLY).
-For more distant objects ($$z \geq 0.1$$), cosmological models must be used to relate redshift and distance accurately.
+For more distant objects ($z \geq 0.1$), cosmological models must be used to relate redshift and distance accurately.
-At high redshifts, the universe’s expansion has changed over time, so the simple linear Hubble law is replaced with integrals over the expansion history.
+At high redshifts, the universe’s expansion has changed over time, so the simple linear Hubble law is replaced by integrals over the expansion history.
 Redshift-based methods can measure distances to quasars and galaxies billions of light-years away.

 Combined with supernova observations, they have revealed that the universe’s expansion is accelerating.
 While the cosmological modeling is a complex topic that will be covered in future blogs, the surreal fact is that with the high z methods, we have been able to track the distance of objects that are almost as old as the universe, which is estimated to be around 13.8 billion years old.

 Viewing an object this far away, you're seeing so far back in time, that if you could see only a few thousand years more back in time, you would see the big bang.
 As a matter of fact, this is of primary interest to cosmologists who are motivated to learn about the big bang and early universe.
-This method of viewing back to the ancient universe is a cornerstone of observational High Energy Physics and, outside of large detectors and colliders, remains our only beacon of hope to understand the origin of the universe.
+This method of viewing back to the ancient universe is a cornerstone of observational High Energy Physics and, outside of large detectors and colliders, remains our best beacon of hope to understand the origin of the universe.

 As for our alien friends looking in our direction, they would not see us and might never see us and we might never see them.
 Due to the expansion of the universe, we would recede from each other faster than the speed of light.
 Meaning that the photons trying to reach us are fighting for a lost cause.
 The ruthless expansion of the universe means that, despite being the fastest entity in the universe, their finish line is moving away from them faster than they can run.
 And this will continue to happen till the end of time.